Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Four (4) weeks following the summer term

-- In the event that the incomplete grade has not been changed by the instructor in the allotted time frame in section i. above, the Incomplete will automatically become an “F.” An “F” may be changed to a grade by the faculty, even after the deadline has passed with the approval of the appropriate Associate Vide President.
+- In the event that the incomplete grade has not been changed by the instructor in the allotted time frame in section i. above, the Incomplete will automatically convert to an “F.” An “F” may be changed to a grade by the faculty, even after the deadline has passed with the approval of the appropriate Associate Vice President/Dean.

 - Student should complete course requirements within the period of time prescribed by the instructor but no later than

 - P – A grade of “P” is equivalent to a grade of “C” or better.
-A few select courses are offered on a pass/fail basis.
+A few select courses are offered on a pass basis.
 Students taking courses on a pass/fail basis are allowed a maximum of nine (9) such credits to be counted toward their degrees.
-Pass/fail course credits are not computed in the student’s overall GPA.
+Pass/fail course credits are not computed in the student’s cumulative GPA.

 - DX – A grade of “DX” is recorded for a student who has been granted academic clemency for a “D” grade.
 The grade carries no quality points and is not included in the GPA calculation.